-(25) "Controlled Substance Oversight Coordinator (CSOC)" means a Paramedic who is responsible for all aspects of the controlled substance plan of a provider service and is the designated contact person for any issues pertaining to the service's controlled substances.
+(29) "Controlled Substance Oversight Coordinator (CSOC)" means a Paramedic who is responsible for all aspects of the controlled substance plan of a provider service and is the designated contact person for any issues pertaining to the service's controlled substances.

-(26) "Controlled Substance Plan (CSP)" means the plan written by each ALS fluid/drug service which specifies the method of ownership, security, drug testing for employees, quality assurance, and tables to be used for accounting logs.
+(30) "Controlled Substance Plan (CSP)" means the plan written by each ALS fluid/drug service which specifies the method of ownership, security, drug testing for employees, quality assurance, and tables to be used for accounting logs.
 The CSP also contains original signatures from the service medical direction physician, the pharmacist from the medical direction hospital, and the controlled substance coordinator.
 This plan shall be submitted to and approved by the OEMS.

-(27) "Course Instructor" means an individual who is authorized by the appropriate entity to present and assess competence in all subject matter contained in a curriculum.
+(31) "Course Instructor" means an individual who is authorized by the appropriate entity to present and assess competence in all subject matter contained in a curriculum.
 This person, along with the program director, makes final evaluations concerning student competence.

-(28) "Criminal History Release Authorization" means a signed form that authorizes the OEMS to review and utilize the criminal history of an emergency medical technician (EMT) or EMT applicant for licensure purposes.
+(32) "Criminal History Release Authorization" means a signed form that authorizes the OEMS to review and utilize the criminal history of an EMSP, or EMSP applicant, for licensure purposes.

-(29) "Critical Care Paramedic" means a paramedic endorsed by the OEMS, certified by the International Board of Specialty Certifications (IBSC) as Critical Care Paramedic - Certified (CCP-C) or Flight Paramedic - Certified (FP-C), and the provider service medical director has validated competency.
+(33) "Critical Care Paramedic" means a paramedic endorsed by the OEMS, certified by the International Board of Specialty Certifications (IBSC) as Critical Care Paramedic - Certified (CCP-C) or Flight Paramedic - Certified (FP-C) or by the Board of Certification for Emergency Nursing as a Certified Flight Registered Nurse (CFRN) or Certified Transport Registered Nurse (CTRN).

-(30) "Critical Care Practice" means an expanded scope of practice within the State of Alabama that may be practiced by paramedics who have a current endorsement on their emergency medical services personnel (EMSP) license and who must be working for a provider service that is currently licensed at the Critical Care level.
+(34) "Critical Care Practice" means an expanded scope of practice within the State of Alabama that may be practiced by paramedics who have a current endorsement on their emergency medical services personnel (EMSP) license and who must be working for a provider service that is currently licensed at the Critical Care level.